Pablo Benito Juarez Garcia

 In 1955, Juarez created La Ley Juarez which served to deny clerical and military privilege and demanded that all citizens be considered equal under the law.
 All citizens included citizen of indigenous heritage.
 Until this time, the indigenous people in Mexico had not been treated equally under the law and had suffered greatly at the hands of the Mexican people.
 This social revolution created opportunities for indigenous people that had previously not been available to them.
 Juarez believed that, “Among individuals, as among nations, respect for the rights of others is peace.”
 Benito Juarez led the reform in Mexico which served to modernize the government of Mexico from its ancient practices.
 Following his time as president, Mexico was globally considered a modern nation.
 His actions such as confiscation of church properties, abolition of special privileges of clergy and army, and resistance of the French occupation caused Juarez to leave a legacy of modernity and equity.
 These values continue to be important in Mexico today.

-MY HERO suggests this interview with producer Michela Giorelli of Discovery Communications following the screening of a new docudrama, "Benito Juárez, La Derrota de un Imperio."
-Giorelli discussed the film, which portrays the four years and 45 days Juárez itinerantly led Mexico from the road (1863-1867).
-Juárez was forced to act as Mexico's itinerant president, carrying the National Archives and leading the country from a carriage while fleeing both the Mexican conservative army and the French troops.
+MY HERO suggests this interview from the Library of Congress with producer Michela Giorelli of Discovery Communications, following the screening of a new docudrama, "Benito Juárez, La Derrota de un Imperio" as part of Hispanic Heritage Month.
+The film portrays the four years and 45 days Juárez itinerantly led Mexico from the road (1863-1867).
+Juárez was forced to act as Mexico's itinerant president, carrying the National Archives and leading the country from a carriage while fleeing both the Mexican conservative army and the French troops!

 Juarez is important to me because I recognize that without his leadership, Mexico would not be a globally respected country today.
 He was able to lead Mexico through one of the hardest times in its history and come out stronger on the other side.
 The gains he made for Mexico are impossible to ignore.
 Much of the responsibility for Mexico’s status as a modern nation in our world rests on Juarez’s shoulders.
 I also think that Juarez was an incredible leader in that he fought for equity for all citizens.